 Pre-Ballet Classes of Music and Movement

-We accept children from four years of age for these classes as a happy introduction to ballet and dance.
+We accept children from four and a half years of age for these classes as a happy introduction to ballet and dance.
 Classes encourage a sense of rhythm and musicality to improve co-ordination and attention skills.
 Children learn and participate through games, action songs, mime and expressive story telling.
 The class atmosphere is joyful but good manners and listening skills are developed.
 Children learn to enjoy responding to instructions whilst being kind and considerate to those around them.

 From the age of 5 years classes contain more structured movements with dance elements.
 Children now are encouraged to understand and maintain good posture, to stretch their legs and point their feet.
 Children listen to more and varied rhythms.
 By the age of 6 years, classes are recognisably more formal.
 Movement techniques are given to better prepare the child for a proper ballet class.
 At this stage children continue to learn simple combinations, from natural movements, such as skipping and galloping.
 Elements of folk and character dance, naturally enjoyable for all children, are taught with changes of directions and different patterns.
 These movements are enormously beneficial for co-ordination and discipline, not to mention being fun and challenging for the child.